nickhalldev/nyc-sinatra-web-091817/README.md

 | 3                  | Govenor                |
 | 4                  | NYC Parks commissioner |

+### Join Tables

 Any time you have a `has_many` to `has_many` relationship, you'll need to create a join table.
 An example of a `has_many` to `has_many` relationship is titles and figures.
 A tiles `has_many` figures because many people hold a title over time and a figure usually `has_many` titles over their career.

 An example of a join table is below.
 We called it figure_titles, but you could call it something less clear like Roles if you wanted to.